-G-701-010 Beginning Novice Division A-Exhibitor and the dog is in first year of competition.
-(Dog Project started after October 1, 2019).
+G-701-010 Beginning Novice Division A - Exhibitor and the dog is in first year of competition.
+(Dog Project started after October 1, 2023).
 An exhibitor in their second year of county competition is not eligible for this class.
+See Letter C for exercise description.

-G-701-020 Beginning Novice Division B-Exhibitor or dog beyond first year of competition.
+G-701-020 Beginning Novice Division B - Exhibitor or dog beyond first year of competition.
+See Letter C for exercise description.

-G-701-025 Beginning Novice Division C-Exhibitor and dog beyond first year of completion.
+G-701-025 Beginning Novice Division C - Exhibitor and dog beyond first year of completion.
+See Letter C for exercise description.

-G-701-030 Novice A Obedience-Exhibitor and dog must have received a purple ribbon in Beginning Novice Obedience and are in first year of Novice class competition (started after 10/1/2019).
-Dogs must heel on leash including figure 8; stand for examination off leash, heel free; come on recall off leash, long sit for one minute off leash and long down for three minutes off leash.
+G-701-030 Novice A Obedience - Exhibitor and dog must have received a purple ribbon in Beginning Novice Obedience and are in first year of Novice class competition (started after 10/1/2023).
+See Letter D for exercise description.

-G-701-035 Novice B Obedience-Exhibitor and dog are beyond first year of Novice class completion.
-Dogs must heel on leash including figure 8; stand for examination off leash, heel free; come on recall off leash, long sit for one minute off leash and long down for three minutes off leash.
+G-701-035 Novice B Obedience - Exhibitor and dog are beyond first year of Novice class completion.
+See Letter D for exercise description.

 G-701-040 Graduate Novice - Exhibitor and dog must have received a purple ribbon in Novice Obedience.
-Dogs must heel on leash; stand for examination off leash; heel free including figure 8; drop on recall; long sit for three minutes and long down for five minutes both with handler out of sight.
+See Letter E for exercise description.

 G-701-050 Advanced Graduate Novice - Exhibitor and dog must have received a purple ribbon in Graduate Novice.
-Dogs must heel on leash and figure 8 (off leash), drop on recall, dumbbell recall, recall over high jump, recall over broad jump, and long down.
+See Letter F for exercise description.